Who loves the smell of morning breath? Um, no one.

 Ineffective – The truth is that mouthwash just "masks" the bad breath, but it doesn't deal with the bacteria, food particles, and infections that cause it.
 If you have chronic bad breath, covering the smell with mouthwash will do nothing to help you deal with the root cause.
 People who use mouthwash instead of brushing their teeth are opting for an ineffective teeth-cleaning method that will not get rid of bacteria and food particles.

 Potential Link to Oral Cancer – Since the 1970s, there has been an ongoing debate about whether or not mouthwash—both fluoride- and alcohol-based mouthwashes—can lead to an increased risk of oral cancer.
-A 2012 meta-analysis of 18 epidemiological studies found "no statistically significant associations between mouthwash use and risk of oral cancer, nor any significant trend in risk with increasing daily use; and no association between use of mouthwash containing alcohol and oral cancer risk."
+A 2012 meta-analysis of 18 epidemiological studies found "no statistically significant associations between mouthwash use and risk of oral cancer, nor any significant trend in risk with increasing daily use, and no association between use of mouthwash containing alcohol and oral cancer risk."
 However, a 2014 study found that people with poor oral health had the highest risk of oral cancers.
 Considering the ineffectiveness of mouthwash, using it instead of brushing your teeth could raise your cancer risk.

 Sensitive Teeth – Alcohol-based mouthwashes can dissolve the mucus layer protecting your teeth, leaving them vulnerable and causing increased sensitivity.

-Bacterial Disruption – The beneficial bacteria living in your mouth may be disrupted by the chemicals in antibacterial mouthwash.
+Bacterial Disruption – The beneficial bacteria are living in your mouth may be disrupted by the chemicals in antibacterial mouthwash.
 This disruption can cause harmful bacteria to flourish and alter your oral pH balance.
 Worse, it may lead to oral thrush, bad breath, and cavities.

 The main threat to your oral health comes from two sources: the alcohol and chemicals in your mouthwash.